Chris Potter (jazz saxophonist): Recordings

 His 2006 album Underground, on which he recorded with an electric, "groove"-based ensemble featuring keyboardist Craig Taborn, guitarists Wayne Krantz or Adam Rogers and drummer Nate Smith, was followed by the expansive Follow the Red Line: Live at the Village Vanguard with Rogers on all six of its tracks.
 This group have reunited with Potter multiple times throughout his career, and recorded & toured extensively.

 Awards and honors

-His 1998 album Vertigo was named one of the year's top ten jazz CDs by both Jazziz magazine and The New York Times.
+Potter's 1998 album Vertigo was named one of the year's top ten jazz CDs by both Jazziz magazine and The New York Times.
 The album was inspired by a bout of Ménière's disease that caused severe dizziness and damaged his hearing in one ear.
 He was nominated for a Grammy Award for Best Jazz Instrumental Solo for his work on the Joanne Brackeen album Pink Elephant Magic.
 He was awarded the Jazzpar Prize in 2000.
 His 2004 album Lift: Live at Village Vanguard was named one of the year's ten best jazz recordings by Fred Kaplan of Slate.

 Potter has appeared in the Down Beat Critic's and Reader's Polls and named Rising Star for Best Tenor Saxophonist in 2004, 2005, 2006 and 2007.
 He was honored as Tenor Saxophonist of the Year 2013 by the Jazz Journalists Association.